There is an ancient ash,

 ⁃ ◇ ❖ ◇ ⁃

 The sun was only just threatening to rise, as two dark haired girls stirred at a roosters crow.
-They were a pale freckled pair, fairer than the mother they lay to either side of.
-She was an olive skinned woman, typical of the land, particularly in such northern reaches.
-Even with a sickly pallor she was more than a shade darker than any of her children.
+They were a pale freckled pair, fairer than the mother they lay to either side of – an olive skinned woman, typical of the land, particularly in such northern reaches.
+Even with a sickly pallor she was a shade darker than any of her children.

 One can only imagine – and would rather not – the look in those matching green eyes as they woke.
 Their cheeks still streaked with tracks of tears.
 Marks that stood alongside a flickering candle as testament to a long night’s anxious vigil.